Evolutionary-Intelligence/EvolutionaryComputation-A-Modern-Perspective-ECAMP/Preface.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Evolutionary-Intelligence.ECAMP-Preface)

-As shown by [Frances H. Arnold](http://fhalab.caltech.edu/), Prof. of California Institute of Technology, in her Nobel Lecture, "[Responsible for adaptation, optimization, and innovation in the living world, evolution executes a simple algorithm of diversification and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole
+As was shown by [Frances H. Arnold](http://fhalab.caltech.edu/), Prof. of California Institute of Technology, in her Nobel Lecture, "[Responsible for adaptation, optimization, and innovation in the living world, evolution executes a simple algorithm of diversification and natural selection, an algorithm that works at all levels of complexity from single protein molecules to whole